aleksei-berezkin/typique/docs/PluginDescription.md

-# How the Typique TypeScript plugin affects the development process
+# How the Typique TypeScript plugin works

 The plugin is written according to the [official guidelines](https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin).

 What the plugin is doing:

+- ✅ Adds custom completion items for classnames
-- ✅ Adds custom completions and diagnostics
+- ✅ Adds custom diagnostics if the classname doesn't match the configured pattern
 - ✅ Asynchronously writes the CSS file — `./typique-output.css` by [default](./Configuration.md)
+- ✅ Writes to the TS Server log (if enabled) with the prefix `TypiquePlugin::`

 What it doesn't do: